gvJaime/Sunrise/README.md

 ###Cloning this machine

 To build this machine, you need to print the 3D printable parts in [the stl folder][stlfolder].
 You need to print each file once.
-You can also find plates for 20x20cm bases and Witbox bases in [this folder][plates], so you can clone the machine in less prints.

 You will also need:
 * 1958 mm of 20x20 aluminium extrusion profile